radixsh/PHY9-transition-helper/README.md

    people to easily click on them.
 Please do so in the order that the message in the channel shows.
 5. For each section being taught other than `PHY 9D`:
-    a.
-Remove existing reactions from the message.
+     - Remove existing reactions from the message.
-    b.
-Remove reaction roles set up in Carl-bot.
+     - Remove reaction roles set up in Carl-bot.
-    c.
-Edit (or remove and resend) the existing message in this section channel to show available sections this quarter (remember, we only care about individual professors, not individual professors' individual discussion sections).
+     - Edit (or remove and resend) the existing message in this section channel to show available sections this quarter (remember, we only care about individual professors, not individual professors' individual discussion sections).
-    d.
-Add reaction roles in Carl-bot for each section.
+     - Add reaction roles in Carl-bot for each section.
-    e.
-React with each reaction on the message, again in the order that the professors appear.
+     - React with each reaction on the message, again in the order that the professors appear.
 6. For `PHY 9D`, if it is being offered, make sure the global channels are working.